apollosolutions/governance-example/example_governance_doc.md

 For example, if a customer attempted to purchase a product but ran into an error with the information they provided, we should ideally return back what they needed to change or fix within the UI.

-Given that example, we could do the following:
+For example, we could do the following:

 ```gql
 type Mutation {